retrocket/retrocketeer-api/readme.md

 Design decisions and architectural pattern to be followed within the project is totally up to you, please do impress us :)

+- You can clone or fork this repository for your submission.

+Best of luck!

 #### Api base url: https://retrocket.github.io/retrocketeer-api/